Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: A New Loop Lemma for Smooth Approximations

-\begin{lemma} Let $n\geq 1$, let $A$ be a set, let $\gG$ be a permutation group acting on $A$, and let $R$ be a cyclic relation on $A^n$.
-If $\gG$ has no algebraicity, then any element which belongs to a disjoint tuple in $R$ belongs to the tip of a $\gG$-fork. \end{lemma} \begin{proof} Trivial. \end{proof}

-The following is a generalization of Lemma~12 in~\cite{SmoothApproximations} from binary relations and functions to relations and functions of higher arity.
+The following is a generalization of Lemma~14 in~\cite{SmoothApproximations} from binary relations and functions to relations and functions of higher arity.
+It is used in Section~\ref{sect:newboundedwidth} to obtain characterization of bounded width for first-order reducts of unary structures and of structures related to the logic MMSNP.

-\begin{restatable}{lemma}{narycyclic} Let $n\geq 1$, and let $\cD$ be an oligomorphic polymorphism clone on a set $A$ that is a model-complete core.
-Let $\sim$ be an equivalence relation on a set $S\subseteq A^n$ with $\gG_\cD$-invariant classes.
+\begin{restatable}{lemma}{narycyclic} Let $\cD$ be a clone of polymorphisms of an $\omega$-categorical relational structure on a set $A$, and assume that $\cD$ is a model-complete core.
+Let $n\geq 1$, and let $\sim$ be an equivalence relation on a set $S\subseteq A^n$ with $\gG_\cD$-invariant classes.
 Let $m\geq 1$, and let $P$ be an $m$-ary relation on $\cl{S}$.
 Suppose that every $m$-ary $\cD$-invariant cyclic relation $R$ on $\langle S\rangle_\cD$ which contains a tuple in $P$ with components in at least two $\sim$-classes contains a pseudo-loop with respect to $\gG_\cD$.